 When you sustain an injury, the first thing you want to know is how best to rehab and recover, so you can get back to doing what you love.

-At F.I.T.
-Sports Injury Clinic, we strive to give that answer to all of our clients and provide the most efficient and cost-effective treatment available.
+At Momentum, we strive to give that answer to all of our clients and provide the most efficient and cost-effective treatment available.

 To do this, we stay abreast of the latest developments in sports science, introduce new technologies that benefit our clients, and only charge to use them at our standard rate.

-One treatment in particular that is delivering significant, proven results — and is now available at F.I.T. — is extracorporeal shockwave therapy (ESWT), or shockwave therapy for short.
+One treatment in particular that is delivering significant, proven results — and is now available at Momentum — is Extracorporeal Shockwave Therapy (ESWT), or shockwave therapy for short.

 When integrated into a physical rehab programme, shockwave therapy delivers significantly improved results than when used alone.
 After purchasing shockwave equipment, we developed a care pathway that combines ESWT with strength and conditioning to maximise the treatment’s impact on our clients.

 What is shockwave therapy, and how does it work?

 Shockwave therapy is a non-invasive treatment that involves sound waves being delivered to specific damaged tissues.
 The sound waves cause micro-trauma, which increases blood flow within the affected area.
 This stimulates cell regeneration and healing while decreasing local factors that can cause pain.